 Disclosures

-Describe the nature and results of the analyses performed to validate the loss projections generated for personal and commercial residential losses separately.
+Describe the nature and results of the analyses performed to validate the hurricane loss projections generated for personal and commercial residential hurricane losses separately.
 Include analyses for the 2004 and 2005 hurricane seasons.

 Provide a completed Form S-4, Validation Comparisons.
 Provide a link to the location of the form [insert hyperlink here].